liskin/gh-linkchecker/README.md

 * `linkcheckerrc`
     * Configuration file for LinkChecker
     * (Default: empty)
+* `custom-jq-filter`
+    * Custom jq filter/program that can be used to implement complex ignore rules that can't be expressed in linkcheckerrc, such as turning warnings into errors or ignoring only temporary redirects but not permanent redirects.
+    * (Default: `.`)
 * `retries`
     * Maximum number of retries (if there are any errors)
     * (Default: 1)